MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/description-tcp-features.md

 For example:

 If the window size in the registry is entered as 269000000 (269M) in decimal, the scaling factor during the three-way handshake is 13.
-Because a scaling factor of 12 only allows a window size up to 268,431,360 bytes (268M).
+A scaling factor of 12 only allows a window size up to 268,431,360 bytes (268M).

 The initial window size in this example would be calculated as follows:
 65,535 bytes with a window scale factor of 13.